 Most Americans have no idea where the liver is located or what it does.
-They generally ignore their livers until something goes badly wrong, such as cirrhosis or non-alcoholic fatty liver disease.
+They generally ignore this organ until something goes badly wrong, such as cirrhosis or non-alcoholic fatty liver disease.
 Admit it.
-You rarely spend any time thinking about your liver.
+You rarely spend any time thinking about this important organ.

 The French, on the other hand, are obsessed with liver function and digestion.
-They are convinced that keeping their livers happy is essential to good health.
-Perhaps people in the U.S. should take a cue from the French and pay more attention to this critical organ.
-Could drinking coffee help promote liver health?
-A new study says yes (BMC Public Health, June 22, 2021).
+They are convinced that this is essential to good health.
+Perhaps people in the U.S. should take a cue from the French and pay more attention.
+Could drinking coffee help promote hepatic health?
+Studies suggest it might (BMC Public Health, June 22, 2021).
 Even more critically, drinking sugar-sweetened beverages like soft drinks or fruit cocktails appear to contribute to hepatic disease.

 Where Is Your Liver and What Does It Do?

 It is on the right side of the abdomen, below the diaphragm and above the stomach.
-It is a large organ because it has a lot of work to do.
-Some experts have estimated that the liver plays more than 500 distinct roles in keeping the body operating.
+This large organ has a lot of work to do.
+Some experts have estimated that it plays more than 500 distinct roles in keeping the body operating.

 All of the nutrients that you absorb through the wall of the intestine are carried to the liver first before they reach the rest of the body.
-Your liver’s role in digestion starts even earlier; it makes bile, which helps the intestine digest fats, cholesterol and fat-soluble vitamins.
+Its role in digestion starts even earlier; it makes bile, which helps the intestine digest fats, cholesterol and fat-soluble vitamins.

 The liver also helps in the digestion of proteins and carbohydrates.
 In addition, this organ monitors the amount of sugar in the blood.
 When there is too little, it makes more.
-When there is too much, this organ pulls glucose out of the bloodstream and stores it as glycogen.
+When there is too much, your liver pulls glucose out of the bloodstream and stores it as glycogen.
 It also stores some important vitamins and minerals.

 Another crucial job of the liver is to remove toxins.
 Some of these are ingested inadvertently with our food, while others may be consumed deliberately as medications.

-It’s hard to believe that one of life’s little pleasures–a morning cup of Joe–could be good for the liver.
+It’s hard to believe that one of life’s little pleasures–a morning cup of joe–could be good for your detoxifying organ.
 But that seems to be the conclusion of a study that has been going on for many years (BMC Public Health, June 22, 2021).

 People in the British Isles may prefer tea as their usual beverage, but a new study from the UK shows that those who drink coffee are helping their livers.
 Fatty liver may result from excess consumption of alcohol or sugar, and it contributes to chronic liver disease.